 About the University of Nebraska

-All University of Nebraska programs are accredited by:
+Each University of Nebraska campus is regionally accredited by:

 All University of Nebraska online programs are offered by the four campuses of the University of Nebraska system.

-Each campus is fully accredited by the Higher Learning Commission, which is a part of the North Central Association of Colleges and Schools (NCA).
-As such, all University of Nebraska online programs are accredited by the Higher Learning Commission.
+Each campus is fully accredited regionally by the Higher Learning Commission, which is a part of the North Central Association of Colleges and Schools (NCA).

 The NCA is one of six regional institutional accreditors in the United States.
 Each regional accrediting body also recognizes each other's accreditation, creating a national accreditation system.

-You may search for the University of Nebraska as an accredited institution on the NCA website.
+You may search for University of Nebraska campuses as accredited institutions on the NCA website.

 What Does Accredition Mean?